Joe Harasymiak: 2017

 In 2017 the team regressed to a 4–6 record.
 Though individually, eight Black Bears earned All-CAA honors under Harasymiak's tutelage.

 2018

-In 2018, he led the Maine to a 10–4 record, with a 7–1 conference mark and a CAA championship its first since 2013.
+In 2018, he led Maine to a 10–4 record, with a 7–1 conference mark and a CAA championship its first since 2013.
 Maine advanced to its first FCS national semifinal appearance in its history.
-Harasymiak was awarded FCS coach of the year by the American Football Coaches Association after the Black Bears’ historic season.
+Harasymiak was awarded FCS coach of the year by the American Football Coaches Association after the Black Bears' historic season.

 Minnesota

-Harasymiak decided to go to the FBS level and joined the Minnesota staff in December 2018 as the team’s safeties coach under defensive coordinator Joe Rossi who he worked with at Maine.
+Harasymiak decided to go to the FBS level and joined the Minnesota staff in December 2018 as the team's safeties coach under defensive coordinator Joe Rossi who he worked with at Maine.
 In February 2020 he was promoted to Defensive Backs, Safeties and Co-Defensive Coordinator.

 Rutgers

-On January 7, 2022 it was announced that Harasymiak would join Rutgers as the team's defensive coordinator.
+On January 7, 2022, it was announced that Harasymiak would join Rutgers as the team's defensive coordinator.

+UMass

+The University of Massachusetts Amherst hired Harasymiak as its new head coach on December 4, 2024.
+He succeeded Don Brown, who was fired after posting a 6–28 record in his second stint with the institution.